Humble Beginnings

 The original Treasure Trees Program was started in the late 1980s by Tom Martin and Joe McLaurin.
 At the time, Tom was working as the Urban Forestry Agent for the North Carolina Cooperative Extension Service.
 Joe was a woodworker and naturalist.
 They met at a class Tom was teaching and struck up a friendship, traveling the county searching, measuring and documenting big and rare trees.
 The Treasure Trees Program had taken root.

-Thanks to help from many volunteers, the Treasure Trees Program found and recognized 123 special trees in the county between 1989 and 2000.
-Three of the original five trees recognized the first year still stand near or on the campus of Queens College.
-Over the years, owners of Treasure Trees received a certificate and a number-stamped metal tag designed by Joe to apply to the tree.
-There was even a gala to celebrate the newest honorees.
+Thanks to help from many volunteers, the Treasure Trees Program found and recognized 123 special trees in Mecklenburg county between 1989 and 2000.
+Over the years, owners of Treasure Trees received a certificate and a number-stamped metal tag designed by Joe to attach to the tree.
+There was even a gala to celebrate honorees.

 "Treasure trees are our living heritage." - Tom Martin and Joe McLaurin